Deb Andraca

 Deborah Andraca (' Anderson; born April 10, 1970) is an American politician, public relations specialist, and educator.
 A Democrat, she represents the 23rd district of the Wisconsin State Assembly.
 The 23rd assembly district comprises three northeastern Milwaukee County suburbs—Whitefish Bay, Fox Point, and Bayside—as well as the village of Grafton and eastern portions of Mequon and the town of Grafton.
 She was elected to her first term in November 2020.

 Early life and education

 Deb Andraca was born Deborah Jane Anderson in Springfield, Massachusetts, and moved with her parents to Pennsylvania as a child.
-She graduated from Manheim Township High School in 1988 and earned her bachelor's degree from Syracuse University in 1992.
+She graduated from Manheim Township High School in 1988 and earned her bachelor's degree in political science and public relations from Syracuse University in 1992.
 After graduating from Syracuse, she moved to Washington, D.C., and worked for the Solar Energy Industries Association—a non-profit trade association which promotes the solar energy industry in the United States.
 While working full time for the SEIA, she also attended George Washington University and earned her master's in political management.